-- 5. VA Medical Centers and long-term care may require a background check, fingerprinting and/or urine drug screens for students to complete rotations there. - 6.
-Center for Nutrition Policy and Promotion (CNPP) and USDA FNS require students to undergo fingerrinting in lieu of a background check. - 7.
+- 5. VA Medical Centers.
+Outpatient dialysis centers, and long-term care may require a background check, finger printing and/or urine drug screens for students to complete rotations there. - 6.
+Some parts of USDA FNS require students to undergo fingerrinting in lieu of a background check even if the rotation is virtual. - 7.
 The University of Maryland College Park also requires a medical form to be filled out by all dietetic interns. - 8.
 Additional requirements may be added, such as urine screens, background checks and/or fingerprinting, as required by supervised practice locations.